kexiZeroing/kexiZeroing.github.io/src/blog/pdf-custom-rendering.md

 ## Rendering Text-Layers
 PDF.js gives you the ability to render text layers atop PDF pages that have been rendered using canvas.
 This time you will not only see PDF pages being rendered but you can also select and copy text from them.

-According to the up-to-date [example](https://github.com/mozilla/pdf.js/blob/master/examples/components/pageviewer.html) on how to get a text layer, we need to also import `web/pdf_viewer.js` and `web/pdf_viewer.css`.
+According to the [example](https://github.com/mozilla/pdf.js/blob/master/examples/components/pageviewer.html) on how to get a text layer, we need to also import `web/pdf_viewer.js` and `web/pdf_viewer.css`.

 ```html
 <!DOCTYPE html>